mmx31/lucid/readme.txt

 To install:
-	*Open install.php in a browser, and install.
+	*Open /install/ in a browser, and install.
 	 Follow the installer's instructions.

 Customizing: